15 Best Things to Do in Palm Beach

 If you think the views from the Barrenjoey Lighthouse are good, wait until you visit the Bible Garden on the southern side of the Palm Beach peninsula.

-Located at 6a Mitchell Road (map), the Bible Garden is a true hidden gem, often overlooked by tourists and day trippers visiting Palm Beach.
+Located at 6a Mitchell Road (see location on map), the Bible Garden is a true hidden gem, often overlooked by tourists and day trippers visiting Palm Beach.

-The Bible Garden is a peaceful and quiet Christian garden made up of a series of grassed terraces that lead down to a viewing platform that provides spectacular views of the beach and the headland.
+The Bible Garden is a peaceful and quiet Christian garden comprising a series of grassed terraces leading down to a viewing platform that provides spectacular views of the beach and the headland.

 Pittwater Council currently owns the land that the garden sits on, and the garden itself is managed by the Friends of the Bible Garden, a non-profit community organisation.